SAML-Toolkits/php-saml/README.md

    Assertion (encrypted or not).
  * `validateTimestamps` - Verifies that the document is still valid according Conditions Element.
- * `getError` - After execute a validation process, if fails this method returns the cause
+ * `getError` - After executing a validation process, if it fails, this method returns the cause

 ##### OneLogin_Saml2_LogoutRequest - `LogoutRequest.php` #####